canalplus/rx-player/doc/tutorials/track_selection.md

     wants, so that the right track is automatically chosen by the RxPlayer.
 It is also useful for optimizations such as when pre-loading the next content.

-    This is the APIs you will use in most other use case, where you want to give the general track settings the user wants to the RxPlayer.
+    This is the APIs you will use in most other use cases, where you want to give the general track settings the user wants to the RxPlayer.

 The track preferences can be set in two manners:
   1. During instanciation of the RxPlayer